 Now let me show you how to prevent frizzy hair by adjusting your techniques and products accordingly for each of these activities.

-How to Prevent Frizzy Hair – A Step-by-step Guide
+- How to Prevent Frizzy Hair Without Products

 The best opportunity to stop frizzy hair begins right in the shower.

 If your hair is always frizzy after washing and you find yourself spending hours with a blow dryer trying to tame it, you may need to reconsider your hair-washing technique and your shampoo and conditioner.

 Another easy mistake most people do is washing their hair with hot water.
 Hot water can strip your hair of its natural oils and swell the cuticle.
 Instead, you should use lukewarm water to wash your hair and finish off with a cold water rinse.
 Cold water contracts the cuticle layer, making the hair smooth and frizz-free.

 We know a lot of people struggle with frizz after washing their hair, so we’ve written a guide to address this problem.
 Here’s the link:

 When Drying Your Hair

 - Make sure your hair is not soaking wet.